This post contains affiliate links. Please see our disclosure policy.

 Instructions

-- Bring a large wide pot of water to a boil.
+- Meanwhile, bring a large, wide pot of water to a boil.
 Add the fettuccine and cook for 3 minutes.
 Mix.
-Add the cauliflower and potatoes on top of the pasta and continue to cook for 5 to 6 minutes or until the pasta is cooked to preference. *See note
+Put the cauliflower and potatoes into a strainer, then place that on top of the pasta to steam while the pasta cooks for 5 to 6 minutes or until the pasta is cooked to preference.
+Drain, rinse in cold water.
+Remove the cauliflower and potato and transfer them to a blender.

 Video